qijianpeng/awesome-edge-computing/README.md

 are publicly released to facilitate research in Edge Computing.
 All the data is in Australia region which contains edge server locations and user location.

+- [networkX](https://networkx.github.io/): NetworkX is a Python language package for explo- ration and analysis of networks and network algo- rithms.
+The core package provides data structures for representing many types of networks, or graphs, including simple graphs, directed graphs, and graphs with parallel edges and self-loops.
+The nodes in NetworkX graphs can be any (hashable) Python object and edges can contain arbitrary data; this flexibility makes NetworkX ideal for representing networks found in many different scientific fields.

 # Tools
 - [netem](https://wiki.linuxfoundation.org/networking/netem) : netem provides
 Network Emulation functionality for testing protocols by emulating the properties